GSA/challenges-and-prizes/_historical-challenges/where-am-i-where-is-my-team.md

 winner-solution-title-9: ''
 memberIdeaSubmissionAllowed: false
 showTitle: true
-description: The Department of Homeland Security,  Science and Technology Directorate (DHS S&amp;T) First Responders Group (FRG) is seeking innovative methods for real-time, robust indoor tracking of the next generation first responder.
+description: <p>The Department of Homeland Security,  Science and Technology Directorate (DHS S&amp;T) First Responders Group (FRG) is seeking innovative methods for real-time, robust indoor tracking of the next generation first responder.
 The development of sensors and communications able to perform well across a variety of indoor environments